shipwright-io/build/docs/buildrun.md

   - `spec.tolerations` - Specifies the tolerations for the build pod.
 Only `key`, `value`, and `operator` are supported.
 Only `NoSchedule` taint `effect` is supported.
 If tolerations are specified in both a `Build` and `BuildRun`, `BuildRun` values take precedence.
   - `spec.schedulerName` - Specifies the scheduler name for the build pod.
 If schedulerName is specified in both a `Build` and `BuildRun`, `BuildRun` values take precedence.
   - `spec.runtimeClassName` - Specifies the [RuntimeClass](https://kubernetes.io/docs/concepts/containers/runtime-class/) to be used for the build pod.
 If runtimeClassName is specified in both a `Build` and `BuildRun`, `BuildRun` values take precedence.
+  - `spec.caBundle` - Specifies a CA Bundle that is mounted in all the workloads.
+Either `ConfigMap` or `Secret` can be referenced.
+The `Key` inside the referenced object also needs to be specified.

 **Note**: The `spec.build.name` and `spec.build.spec` are mutually exclusive.
 Furthermore, the overrides for `timeout`, `paramValues`, `output`, `env`, `stepResources`, `nodeSelector`, `tolerations`, `schedulerName`, and `runtimeClassName` can only be combined with `spec.build.name`, but **not** with `spec.build.spec`.